avnes/ansiblecopenhagenmeetup02/about.md

 * Azure DNS
 * Azure Event Grid
 * Azure Insights
+* Azure Log Analytics
 * Azure SQL Server and Elastic Pool
 * Azure Storage Account
 * Azure Web Apps for Containers

-Ansible, Jinja2 Azure Resource Manager templates are our configuration management and automation tools on the project.
+Ansible, Jinja2 and Azure Resource Manager templates are our configuration management and automation tools on the project.
 We use Jenkins for continuous integration.
 We strive to automate everything.

 [Back](README.md)